akbloodadarsh/8085-Emulator/README.md

 ## DEBUGGER INSTRUCTIONS
 - <a href="#">SET</a>: We will convert the hexadecimal address to decimal address & convert the hexadecimal data to decimal data and use adress_data to store the data to that address.

+# EXTRA FEATURES
+- If you accidentally input some invalid starting address Ex:- 01,425544646.
+It will tell you to input a valid starting address.
+- You can give input from a file.
+After asking Do you want to take input from a file press 'y' & give the location of the file.
+If the input file is in the same folder which contains the program just input the file name with extension Ex:- file_name.txt, if the file is not found you will be asked to input a valid file location.
+- If the user input a partial correct instruction he will be given a correct suggestion Ex:- I/P ADD BLABLA  O/P Did you mean ADD B? or I/P ADD O/P Did you mean ADD valid_register_name

 ## EXTRA FILES DESCRIPTION
 - <a href="#">mnemonics.cpp</a>: It contains unordered maps for: